Skip to content

 In iron and steel industries, RotoDynamic Technology can cut 600 Mt of global CO2 emissions annually.

-Use cases range from pre-heating of air to blast furnace, provisioning of heat for H2 based reduction process to heating for hot rolling and casting, coking, sintering.
+Use cases for the RotoDynamic Heater range from pre-heating of air to blast furnace, provisioning of heat for H2 based reduction process to heating for hot rolling and casting, coking, sintering.

 Other industries